Ottoman persecution of Alevis: During Selim I (1512–1520)

 Bayezid II's son, Selim I, however did not think his father had taken sufficiently hard measures against the Qizilbāshes.
 As governor of Trabzon, he had been closely acquainted with the Safavids and the Qizilbāsh success in Iran and eastern Anatolia.
 Against his father's desire he had also repeatedly mobilized military forces and made attacks on Safavid land.
 It is also known that Selim I had a great hatred towards Shia Muslims in general, especially the heterodox Qizilbāsh.
 Therefore, liquidated three of his brothers and forced deposed his father to abdicate to himself to seize power.
 He then sent his father Bayezid II off on a supposed vacation after which he too was killed.

-Upon ascending to the throne, Selim I gotthe Ottoman Shaykh ul-Islam ibni Kemal (d.
+Upon ascending to the throne, Selim I got the Ottoman Shaykh ul-Islam ibni Kemal (d.
 1533) to issue a new fatwa against the Qizilbāshes to finally legitimize their killing.
 He then gathered a great army consisting of 200,000 men to lead a gratuitous war against the Safavids.
 On his march to face Ismā'il at Chāldirān, Selim had many Alevis massacred, seeing them as enemies of the Ottoman Empire.
 In an Ottoman source, the Selimşâh-name, this event is described as such: